Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-get-following-monday.md

 Luckily there is a pretty easy way to do this.

-So first, we'll build the code based on whatever day you are reading this.
+So first, we'll build the code based on the day you read this.

 Then we will demo an end-of-month/year date.